Oriented embedding functors of tori as homogeneous spaces: Introduction

 \section{Introduction}

-Let $k$ be a field and let $k_s$ be a separable closure of $k$; we denote by $\Gamma_k=\Gal(k_s/k)$ the absolute Galois group of $k$.
-Let $X$ be an affine $k$--variety which is a $\SL_n$-homogeneous space such that the stabilizer of a geometric point is a maximal torus.
+Let $k$ be a field and we fix an separable closure $k_s$ of $k$ throughout this article; we denote by $\Gamma_k=\Gal(k_s/k)$ the absolute Galois group of $k$.
+Let $X$ be an affine $k$--variety that is a $\SL_n$-homogeneous space such that the stabilizer of a geometric point is a maximal torus.
 Marc Levine asked whether $X$ is $G$-isomorphic to $\SL_n/T$ where $T$ is a maximal torus of $\SL_n$.